vladmesh/Assistants/assistant/llm_context_assistant.md

 ## 4. Message & Context Handling
 - **Input Processing:**
   - Messages are fetched asynchronously from a Redis queue.
+  - Each message automatically gets timestamp and source.
 - **Context Management:**
   - OpenAIAssistant uses thread-based storage.
   - Other LLM assistants leverage Redis-based storage for conversation history.